By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 751|Pages: 2|4 min read

-Due to his ambition, Macbeth’s reputation is questioned forcing him to take drastic actions and lead to his own downfall.
-He is a very intellectual man who is very well known for his great personality.
-But he realizes his moral values and reputation will be challenged to the point where he has no other choice but to betray the people whom he loved and cared for, “Thought would be great, art not without ambition, but without the illness should attend it.”
-Lady Macbeth gives us the understanding of Macbeth’s true character, which is one that would not betray those who he is loyal to for his gain.
-This is what is meant by “Too full of the milk of human kindness.”
-Lady Macbeth encourages Macbeth to abandon his moral values in order to fully pursue his ambition for power.
-While Macbeth continues on his journey for more power, he encounters a lot of obstacles.
+Due to his ambition, Macbeth’s reputation is questioned, forcing him to take drastic actions that lead to his own downfall.
+He is a very intellectual man who is well known for his great personality.
+But he realizes his moral values and reputation will be challenged to the point where he has no other choice but to betray the people whom he loved and cared for.
+Lady Macbeth insightfully reveals Macbeth’s true character, which is one that would not betray those he is loyal to for his gain: "Thought would be great, art not without ambition, but without the illness should attend it" (Shakespeare, 1623).
+This is what is meant by "Too full of the milk of human kindness."
+Lady Macbeth encourages Macbeth to abandon his moral values to fully pursue his ambition for power.
+While Macbeth continues on his journey for more power, he encounters numerous obstacles that test his resolve.

-Macbeth’s character is very well known for his decision making, but during the play, while in the process of becoming king, he reached a point of confusion due to his level of ambition.
-Macbeth’s confusion became evident when he said “For mine own good All causes shall give way.
-I am in blood Stepped in so far that, should I wade no more, returning were as tedious as go o'er.”
-At this stage, Macbeth is trying to figure out all his confusion in order to ensure that he is not over his head.
-Hecate speaks to the weird sisters for embarrassing him, and he decides to make things even more confusing for Macbeth as he tries to steal the crown by showing him more visions.
-Macbeth is extremely overwhelmed by the situation that he has brought himself into to the point where he cannot think for himself.
-Therefore, he decides to visit the three witches in order to seek their advice due to his desperation, but instead they get him into more of a mess.
-This shows that supremacy is never easy to encounter, but ambition and drive encourages Macbeth to keep on going.
+Macbeth’s character is very well known for his decision-making, but during the play, while in the process of becoming king, he reaches a point of confusion due to his level of ambition.
+Macbeth’s confusion becomes evident when he says, "For mine own good All causes shall give way.
+I am in blood Stepped in so far that, should I wade no more, returning were as tedious as go o'er" (Shakespeare, 1623).
+At this stage, Macbeth is trying to navigate his confusion to ensure that he is not over his head.
+Hecate speaks to the weird sisters for embarrassing him, and he decides to make things even more confusing for Macbeth by showing him more visions.
+Macbeth is extremely overwhelmed by the situation he has brought himself into, to the point where he cannot think for himself.
+Therefore, he decides to visit the three witches to seek their advice due to his desperation, but instead, they lead him into even more chaos.
+This illustrates that supremacy is never easy to encounter, but ambition and drive encourage Macbeth to keep going, even when the path is fraught with peril.

-Overtime Macbeth worries about his character, health and safety.
-Which means that he has to sacrifice, betray and go against his own character.
-Macbeth is completely desperate for the throne “The castle of Macduff I will surprise, seize upon Fife; give to the edge o’ the sword His wife, his babes, and all unfortunate souls That trace him in his line.
+Over time, Macbeth worries about his character, health, and safety.
+This means he has to sacrifice, betray, and go against his own character.
+Macbeth is completely desperate for the throne: "The castle of Macduff I will surprise, seize upon Fife; give to the edge o’ the sword His wife, his babes, and all unfortunate souls That trace him in his line.
 No boasting like a fool; This deed I'll do before this purpose cool.
 But no more sights! – Where are these gentlemen?
-Come, bring me where they are.”
-Macbeth is speaking about how important it is to kill Macduff’s family.
+Come, bring me where they are" (Shakespeare, 1623).
+Macbeth speaks about how important it is to kill Macduff’s family.
 The witches predict that MacDuff may harm Macbeth.
-The prediction became the catalyst that’s pushed Macbeth to murder Macduff’s family in order to preserve his safety.
+This prediction becomes the catalyst that pushes Macbeth to murder Macduff’s family to preserve his safety.
 His determination is continuously increasing.
 He no longer struggles with moral justice and ethical values.
-This is when Macbeth’s ambition reaches a major climax.
+This is when Macbeth’s ambition reaches a major climax, showcasing the perilous nature of unchecked desires.

-Overall, it becomes evident that Macbeth must overcome the many obstacles on his pursuit to seeking the throne.
-He had to make difficult moral decisions such as killing Macduff’s family for his own safety and in order to stop Macduff from becoming a major obstacle in seeking the throne.
-His indecisiveness resulted in poor decision making, when he sought advice from the three witches.
-Throughout all this, Macbeth compromised his reputation and moral values in order to fulfill his ambition.
-Macbeth’s character shows us that in order to reach our ambition we might have to make difficult decisions and sacrifice in our everyday life.
+Overall, it becomes evident that Macbeth must overcome many obstacles in his pursuit of the throne.
+He had to make difficult moral decisions, such as killing Macduff’s family for his own safety and to stop Macduff from becoming a major obstacle in seeking the throne.
+His indecisiveness resulted in poor decision-making, particularly when he sought advice from the three witches.
+Throughout all this, Macbeth compromised his reputation and moral values to fulfill his ambition.
+Macbeth’s character shows us that to reach our ambitions, we might have to make difficult decisions and sacrifices in our everyday life.
+However, it also warns of the potential consequences of letting ambition override moral integrity.

 Browse our vast selection of original essay samples, each expertly formatted and styled